Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 At the end of the complete list of executions, the [GetCard_ag.cpp](GetCard_ag.cpp) program must be compiled and executed to collect the cardinalities of acyclic graphs and the files `#adV.dat` and `#agVE.dat` will be generated.
 If so desired, the output of these runs can be downloaded from ag.zip.

-## Strog-I-Contractible but Not Strong-I-Contractible by vertices graphs.
+## Strong-I-Contractible but Not Strong-I-Contractible by vertices graphs

-Based on the acyclic graphs we will obtain the graphs that are SIC but not SICv, compiling and executing the program GetSpecialG.cpp

-12 graphs will be obtained, these are in SpecialG.dat.
+Based on the acyclic graphs we will obtain the graphs that are SIC but not SICv, compiling and executing the program [GetSpecialG.cpp](GetSpecialG.cpp).
+Then, 12 graphs will be obtained, these are in [SpecialG.dat](SpecialG.dat).

 The run takes a few minutes.

 ## Ivashchenko's axiom.
-The program V_IA.cpp examines graphs up to 9 vertices and provides adjacency matrices for graphs that violate this "axiom", there are in V_IA.dat
+The program [V_IA.cpp](V_IA.cpp) examines graphs up to 9 vertices and provides adjacency matrices for graphs that violate this "axiom", there are in [V_IA.dat](V_IA.dat).

-## Aciclic graphs but not 0-dismantables
+## Acyclic graphs but not 0-dismantables
-Compiling an running de program ag_Not0Dis.cpp , the 7 graphs are in ag_Not0Dis.dat
+Compiling and running de program [ag_Not0Dis.cpp](ag_Not0Dis.cpp), the 7 graphs are in [ag_Not0Dis.dat](ag_Not0Dis.dat).